 brew update to get the latest copies of all your formulae.

 That will save the file specified in the URL to the location specified on your machine.
-If the

 To download an entire directory tree with wget, you need to use the